 Pigeon Blood Red:

 This is the highest color grading for our rubies.
 Color of these rubies is as deep of a red a ruby can get without turning opaque or being overly colored.
-Brilliance of these rubies is excellent.
+Transparency of these rubies is excellent.

 Two step lighter than pigeon blood red rubies, such rubies offer tremendous value as they are significantly cheaper than the 'piegon blood' rubies yet still offer a soothing red color.